1092407/minogel/README.md

 authors: giorgio olivieri, andrea perrucci and stefano de angelis

-idea for treatment of Androgenetic alopecia
+Business model : a new product  for treatment of Androgenetic alopecia using minoxidil